Copyright & DMCA Policy

 - News reporting

-Fair use is determined on a case-by-case basis considering: the purpose of use, nature of the copyrighted work, amount used, and effect on the market value.
+Whether something counts as fair use is decided case by case, looking at the purpose of the use, the nature of the work, how much is used, and the effect on its market value.

 8. Trademark Notice

-"OrthoVellum," the OrthoVellum logo, and other OrthoVellum marks are trademarks of OrthoVellum.
-You may not use these marks without prior written permission.
+"OrthoVellum" and the OrthoVellum logo are marks used by the site operator.
+You may not use these marks without our written permission.

 9. Contact Information